-The Myriad Gardens is excited to offer a fun variety of volunteer opportunities for adults, youth, and groups.
+Myriad Botanical Gardens is excited to offer a variety of volunteer opportunities for adults, youth, and groups.
 Volunteers can either be:

-CLICK HERE to sign up for our monthly Volunteer Newsletter and other correspondence.
+CLICK HERE to sign up for our Volunteer Newsletters and other correspondence.

-Partner volunteers are individuals who are willing to commit to 36 hours a year (approximately 3 hours a month) at the Gardens.
-You could get those volunteer hours by working alongside our horticulture staff, at our public events/festivals, or helping with Education classes.
-There is a one-time $25 fee which pays for a background check, name tag, parking pass, training, etc. New Partner Orientation/Training takes place once every other month.
+Partner volunteers are individuals willing to commit to 36 hours a year (approximately 3 hours a month) at the Gardens by working alongside our horticulture staff, at our public events and festivals, or helping with education classes.
+There is a one-time $25 fee that pays for a background check, name tag, parking pass, and training.

 Partners receive several benefits including:

-- Reduced/Complimentary access to various MBG special events
+- Reduced/complimentary access to various special events at the Gardens

 - 10% off all education classes

-- Free admission to MBG Spring and Fall festivals
+- Free admission to spring and fall festivals

-- Parking Pass Access to official MBG parking during volunteer shifts.
+- Parking pass access to official Gardens parking during volunteer shifts.

 If you are interested in becoming a Partner Volunteer, please fill out our Partner Volunteer Interest Form.

-The Myriad Gardens hosts a variety of events year-round that are made possible with the help of our amazing volunteers!
-Volunteers serve on planning committees, help with event setup, assist with children’s crafts, story times, registration, and more.
-This is a huge area of need for the Myriad Botanical Gardens and is perfect for both individuals and groups that only want to volunteer one time, or those who want to volunteer regularly.
-Registration is easy, just check out our special events page!
+Myriad Botanical Gardens hosts a variety of events year-round that are made possible with the help of our amazing volunteers.
+Volunteers serve on planning committees, help with event setup, and assist with children’s crafts, storytimes, registration, and more.
+This is a huge area of need for the Gardens and is perfect for both individuals and groups to volunteer one time or for those who want to volunteer regularly.

-We are also seeking skilled professionals who will volunteer to lead classes in their area of expertise, such as horticulture, culinary arts, sustainability, water conservation, wildlife, herbs, art, health and wellness, photography, etc. for both children and adults.
+We also seek skilled professionals who will volunteer to lead classes in their areas of expertise, such as horticulture, culinary arts, sustainability, water conservation, wildlife, herbs, art, health and wellness, and photography for both children and adults.

-As a horticulture volunteer, you would help to maintain the landscaping throughout the Crystal Bridge and the outside Gardens.
-This could range from weeding, planting/removing annuals, picking up dead/yellow leaves and possible plant exhibit work.
-If you enjoy working with your hands and being outdoors, this is the job for you!
+As a horticulture volunteer, you help maintain landscaping throughout the outside Gardens.
+This could range from weeding, planting/removing annuals, picking up dead/yellow leaves, and possible plant exhibit work.
+If you enjoy working with your hands and being outdoors, this is the job for you.

-For more information on these opportunities please reach out to Megan Brown at 405-445-7087 or firstname.lastname@example.org
+For more information on these opportunities please contact: